 SALT: Use it to sprinkle the inside of the tomatoes after you remove the flesh inside.

-Cut the tops off the tomatoes.
-Gently remove the flesh and seeds inside and reserve 1 tablespoon.
-Season the cavity of the tomatoes lightly with salt and pepper.
+STEP #1: Cut the tops off the tomatoes.
+Gently remove the flesh and seeds inside.
+Chop the flesh and some of the tops.
+Enough to make 1/4 cup.
+Season the cavity of the tomatoes lightly with salt.

-In a bowl combine bread crumbs, reserved tomato juices, and pesto.
+STEP #2: In a bowl combine bread crumbs, reserved diced tomato, mozzarella and basil.
 Mix well.

-Spoon mixture into tomatoes.
-Sprinkle cheese on top.
+STEP #3: Spoon mixture into tomatoes.
 Place in preheated oven and cook for 15 – 20 minutes or until the top has browned slightly and the tomatoes have softened.